How Do You Know When It’s Time to Do Some Rodent Prevention? 4 Signs to Watch Out For

 When you pull a packaged food out of a cabinet and see a hole in the side of the bag, there’s a very good chance you have a mouse in your home.
 Any food item that is not sealed in impenetrable plastic can fall victim to rodents.
 But less conspicuous chew marks on wood in your home, like on baseboards, corners, and furniture can also be the first sign of rodents.
 Look for unusual wear and tear on wood in your home, and check food for signs of tampering.

 If you think you might have a problem with mice or rats, hiring a rodent removal company is an important step to protecting your family from unwanted guests and the issues that accompany rodent infestations.
 But don’t forget to prevent your home from future infestations.
 The best way to avoid a rodent problem is to seal entry points before rodents can enter your home and to get a regularly scheduled attic cleaning to avoid attracting them.

-Attic Construction in San Diego is an insulation installation company that can help protect the most vulnerable place in your home – the attic.
+Attic Construction in San Diego, Orange County and Phoenix is an insulation installation company that can help protect the most vulnerable place in your home – the attic.
 Mice and rodents are great climbers and find entry points where there are holes or not enough insulation.
 Get a quote today for rodent proofing services.